Advanced search

 Emergence of new psychotic or manic symptoms

-Treatment-emergent psychotic symptoms (visual/tactile/auditory hallucinations and delusions) or mania in children and adolescents without prior history of psychotic illness or mania can be caused by methylphenidate at usual doses.
+Treatment-emergent psychotic symptoms (visual/tactile/auditory hallucinations and delusions) or mania in patients without prior history of psychotic illness or mania can be caused by methylphenidate at therapeutic doses (see section 4.8).
 If manic or psychotic symptoms occur, consideration should be given to a possible causal role for methylphenidate and discontinuation of treatment may be appropriate.

 Aggressive or hostile behaviour

-The emergence or worsening of aggression or hostility can be caused by treatment with stimulants.
-Patients treated with methylphenidate should be closely monitored for the emergence or worsening of aggressive behaviour or hostility at treatment initiation, at every dose adjustment and then least every 6 months and every visit.
-Physicians should evaluate the need for adjustment of the treatment regimen in patients experiencing behavioural changes bearing in mind that upwards or downwards titration may be appropriate.
-Treatment interruption can be considered.
+The emergence or worsening of aggression or hostility can be caused by treatment with stimulants (see section 4.8).
+Patients treated with methylphenidate should be closely monitored for the emergence or worsening of aggressive behaviour or hostility at treatment initiation, at every dose adjustment and then at least every 6 months and at every visit.
+Physicians should evaluate the need for adjustment of the treatment regimen in patients experiencing behavioural changes and consider appropriateness of upwards or downwards titration.
+Treatment interruption may also be considered.

 Patients with emergent suicidal ideation or behaviour during treatment for ADHD should be evaluated immediately by their physician.
 Consideration should be given to the exacerbation of an underlying psychiatric condition and to a possible causal role of methylphenidate treatment.
-Treatment of an underlying psychiatric condition may be necessary and consideration should be given to a possible discontinuation of methylphenidate.
+Treatment of an underlying psychiatric condition may be necessary and discontinuation of methylphenidate should be considered.

 Tics

-Methylphenidate is associated with the worsening of pre-existing anxiety, agitation or tension.
-Clinical evaluation for anxiety, agitation or tension should precede use of methylphenidate and patients should be regularly monitored for the emergence or worsening of these symptoms during treatment, at every adjustment of dose and then at least every 6 months or every visit.
+Methylphenidate is associated with the worsening of pre-existing anxiety, agitation, or tension (see section 4.8).
+Clinical evaluation for anxiety, agitation, or tension should precede use of methylphenidate and patients should be regularly monitored for the emergence or worsening of these symptoms during treatment, at every adjustment of dose and then at least every 6 months or at every visit.

-Particular care should be taken in using methylphenidate to treat ADHD in patients with co morbid bipolar disorder (including untreated type 1 bipolar disorder or other forms of bipolar disorder) because of concern for possible precipitation of a mixed/manic episode in such patients.
+Particular care should be taken in using methylphenidate to treat ADHD in patients with co morbid bipolar disorder (including untreated type 1 bipolar disorder or other forms of bipolar disorder; see section 4.3) due to possible acceleration of a mixed/manic episode in these patients.
 Prior to initiating treatment with methylphenidate, patients with co morbid depressive symptoms should be adequately screened to determine if they are at risk for bipolar disorder; such screening should include a detailed psychiatric history, including a family history of suicide, bipolar disorder, and depression.
-Close ongoing monitoring is essential in these patients (see above 'Psychiatric Disorders' and section 4.2).
+Close ongoing monitoring is essential in these patients (see above 'Psychiatric disorders' and section 4.2).
 Patients should be monitored for symptoms at every adjustment of dose, then at least every 6 months and at every visit.

 Priapism

-Prolonged and painful erections have been reported in association with methylphenidate products, mainly in association with a change in the methylphenidate treatment regimen.
+Prolonged and painful erections have been reported in association with methylphenidate, mainly in association with a change in the methylphenidate treatment regimen (see section 4.8).
 Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.

-Moderately reduced weight gain and growth retardation have been reported with long-term use of methylphenidate in children.
+Moderately reduced weight gain and growth retardation have been reported with long-term use of methylphenidate in children (see section 4.8).

 The effects of methylphenidate on final height and final weight are currently unknown and being studied.

-Growth should be monitored during methylphenidate treatment: height, weight and appetite should be recorded at least 6 monthly with maintenance of a growth chart.
-Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
+Growth should be monitored in children and adolescents during methylphenidate treatment: height, weight, and appetite should be recorded according to the age of the child or adolescent at least 6 monthly with maintenance of a growth chart.
+Patients who are not growing, gaining height or weight as expected may need to discontinue treatment.

 Seizures

 Methylphenidate should be used with caution in patients with epilepsy.
-Methylphenidate may lower the convulsive threshold in patients with prior history of seizures, in patients with prior EEG abnormalities in absence of seizures, and rarely in patients without a history of convulsions and no EEG abnormalities.
+Methylphenidate may lower the convulsive threshold in patients with prior history of seizures, in patients with prior EEG abnormalities in absence of seizures, and rarely in patients without a history of convulsions and no EEG abnormalities (see section 4.8).
 If seizure frequency increases or new-onset seizures occur, methylphenidate should be discontinued.

 Abuse, misuse and diversion